VIKASH1035/Key-value-data-store/README.md

 # Key-value-data-store
+*Here I implement the key value data store using python3 *All the require functionality contain in **mycode** file *In **Check** file we check our required functionality.
-Freshworks assignment  for sde intern
+Freshworks assignment  for sde intern.
+Thank you